Member-only story

 --

-Ted Millar is a teacher, poet, and political writer for The Left Place blog on Substack: https://theleftplace.substack.com/.
-Twitter: @tedmillar
+Ted Millar is a teacher, poet, and political writer for The Left Place.
+See also and subscribe to the Substack newsletter: https://theleftplace.substack.com/. t